-AI Governance
+AI Governance in Healthcare

 Clinicians everywhere are reaching for tools that weren't built for them because the right tools haven't shown up yet.